Iqbal Bano

-Iqbal Bano (اِقبال بانو; born 1928 in Delhi – died 21 April 2009 in Lahore) was a versatile singer who specialized in ghazal from Pakistan.
+Iqbal Bano (اِقبال بانو; born 1928 in Delhi – died 21 April 2009 in Lahore) was a Pakistani singer who specialized in ghazal.
+She is popularly known by her honorific title Malika-e-Ghazal (The Queen of Ghazal) in both Pakistan and India.
 She was known for her semi-classical Urdu ghazal songs and classical thumris, but also sang easy-listening numbers in the 1950s films.
 In 1974, she became the recipient of the Pride of Performance award.

 Early life

 Iqbal Bano was born in 1928 in Delhi, British India.
 From a young age, she developed a love for music.
 It was a crucial moment of her life when her friend's father told Bano's father, "My daughters do sing reasonably well, but Iqbal Bano is especially blessed in singing.
 She will become a big name if you begin her training."
 Her father allowed her to study music.
 She spent her childhood years in Rohtak near Delhi.

 In Delhi, she studied under Ustad Sabri Khan and Ustad Chaand Khan of the Delhi gharana, an expert in all kinds of pure classical and light classical forms of vocal music.

 He instructed her in pure classical music and light classical music within the framework of classical forms of thumri and dadra.
 She was duly initiated Ganda-bandh shagird (formally initiated disciple; Ganda-bandh is a traditional knot-tying-ceremony which cements the relationship between guru and student) of her Ustad (teacher).